dmlogic/community-contributions/user-stories/As a community member.md

 ✅ I need to login to the system
 So I can participate and see status

-I need to quickly response to contribution invites
+I need to quickly responsd to contribution invites
 So I can contribute with the minimum of hassle

 I need to manually make contributions to a specific request